-Current NCCN screening recommendations include annual mammography, breast awareness and clinical encounter every 6–12 months, and in addition
+Current NCCN screening recommendations include annual mammography, breast awareness, and clinical encounter every 6 to 12 months, and in addition

 Consider annual MRI to begin at diagnosis

-Based on emerging evidence, ACOG also recommends that consideration of yearly breast MRI for atypical hyperplasia
+Based on emerging evidence, ACOG also recommends consideration of yearly breast MRI for atypical hyperplasia